antony-a-n/multi-tier-wordpress-deployment-with-terraform/README.md

 The generated keys are attached to the resource **aws_key_pair** via the **file** option.

 Also, we are using 2 **route 53** zones within our VPC.
 The private zone is set up to resolve the connection between the database server and the front-end server.
 Please note that DNS records in the private subnet are only resolved within the VPC.
 The already existing public zone is used to set up the domain URL and it is accessed via the data source.

-In order to enable internet traffic to the private subnets, we are launching a NAT gateway, and to set up the NAT gateway you have to purchase an EIP (elastic IP address).

 2 route tables created for the VPC. **rtb-public** and **rtb-private**.
 All the public subnets are associated with the rtb-public and private subnets are connected to rtb-private.We have 3 security groups created for the instances. backed, bastion and front-end.